MurrayTom/CoV-Eval/README.md

 </div>

 To evaluate the security of LLM-generated code, several representative benchmarks have been proposed, but they focus solely on code completion or generation, neglecting other essential tasks in real-world development.
-In actual software development, an ideal code copilot should automatically complete a series of tasks: Code Generation and Completion, Vulnerability Detection and Classification, Vulnerability Repair.
+In actual software development, an ideal code copilot should automatically complete a series of tasks: **Code Generation and Completion**, **Vulnerability Detection** and **Classification**, **Vulnerability Repair**.

 <div align="center">